lordsutch/osm-makeroads/README.md

 Dependencies:

 * R (core)
-* R packages: princurve, rgdal, maptools, geosphere (all on CRAN)
+* R packages: princurve, rgdal, maptools, geosphere, rgeos (all on CRAN)
 * gpsbabel
 * Also: libgdal and gfortran are required by some of the dependencies above.

 To get started using Debian unstable (or presumably Ubuntu w/universe):

-apt-get install r-cran-maptools gpsbabel libgdal-dev gfortran libgdal-dev
+apt-get install libgeos-dev r-cran-maptools gpsbabel libgdal-dev gfortran libgdal-dev

-R -e "install.packages('princurve', 'rgdal', 'geosphere', dependencies=TRUE)"
+R -e "install.packages('princurve', 'geosphere', 'rgeos', 'rgdal', dependencies=TRUE)"

 makeroads.R and process.R are lightly commented.
 Place them in the same directory (and cd there), edit process.R to your liking, then use: